 1. Where are you working?

-The state in which you work — and where your spouse works — plays a significant role in your decision.
+The state in which you and your spouse work plays a significant role in your decision.
 If both of you are working in Massachusetts, moving to New Hampshire may not offer much in terms of tax savings.
 In fact, New Hampshire has relatively high property taxes, which could offset any income tax savings.

 But if one spouse works in Massachusetts while the other works in New Hampshire, moving to New Hampshire could result in substantial tax savings.
 The spouse working in New Hampshire would be able to exclude their income from Massachusetts taxes, which isn’t the case if you live in Massachusetts.